TOP | 1-10 | 11-20 | 21-30 | 31-40 | 41-50 | 51-60 | 61-70 | 71-80 | 81-90 | 91-100

 * pun: "trip" and "time"

-This trip, the scene of maple leaves is so beautiful that I can't offer nusa(=offerings to God).
+For this trip, the scene of maple leaves is so beautiful that I can't offer nusa(=offerings to God).
 Please receive the splendor of colored maple leaves on Mt.
-Tamuke as God likes.
+Tamuke as God likes them.

 25. Na ni shi owa ba Ousakayama no Sanekazura Hito ni shirare de Kuru yoshi mo gana / Sanjo no Udaijin(890-932) / Genre: love